dantegituser/sockets-chat/readme.md

 Download the code, and run `npm install`
 Open the command line console in the app root folder.
 to launch it run `npm run dev`
-The app is setup to run in port 3000 so you can open multiple windows and start chatting.
+The app is setup to run in localhost port 3000 so you can open multiple windows and start chatting.